thomasisebeck/DesignPatterns-COS214/README.md

-Implementing design patters in C++
+Implementing the design patterns in C++.